General Program Information

 The Master of Business Administration (M.B.A.) program provides the knowledge and preparation required for positions of responsibility in business or not-for-profit institutions.
 The M.B.A. program is fully accredited by AACSB International.

 The M.B.A. degree is recognized as the key to success in both large and small organizations.
 It is suited to graduates in engineering, science, technology, health care, the liberal arts, and other non-business areas, as well as students with undergraduate degrees in business.
 The M.B.A. is a general, broad-based degree program that incorporates and integrates study of the organizational, financial, and operational management of organizations; the global economic, technological, and information environment; and the production and marketing of goods and services.
 Emphasis is given to the strategic view of the organization, teamwork, and effective problem solving.

 The Business Analytics concentration focuses on developing skills and techniques to manage and manipulate data in support of business decision making.
 The Cybersecurity Management concentration focuses on topics in cybersecurity assessment, governance, and risk management for organizations.
+The Health Care Marketing concentration is aimed at students who have an interest in working in the health care industry.
+Courses are designed to provide business knowledge and capabilities specific to health care services and products.
 Students may complete the M.B.A. program without declaring a concentration.